Spring 2007 Fellows

 Michelle has been published in the New York Times, Public Books and L.A.
 Review of Books.

-DROR LADIN is currently a Skadden Fellow at the ACLU Immigrants' Rights Project in New York.
+DROR LADIN is currently a Staff Attorney with the ACLU National Security Project

 Born in Boston, Dror is the son of two naturalized US citizens who were born in Israel and immigrated to the US in 1978.